maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 In a distributed system it is possible that a process is hanging due to a transient failure and that retrying the call could be successful.

-Messages can be duplicated or out of order meaning we might need to add an ordered identifier to help us process correctly.
+Depending on the operation, we might need to add provisions to handle duplicated or out-of-order messages.
 If a system is failing and cancels all in-progress calls and all are retried at the same time this will cause extra load on an already struggling system.

 ## Cancel